pendle-finance/external-integration/protocols/morpho/script.md

 // run this basic .ts script in a script.ts file with ts-node script.ts. the logs will correspond to the config.yaml file.

+// run this basic .ts script in a script.ts file with ts-node script.ts. the logs will correspond to the config.yaml file.

 interface Market {
 uniqueKey: string;
 whitelisted: boolean;